by Bill Nugent

 Bible translations are rather inconsistent in their rendering of “aion.”
 In some verses of the New Testament it is rendered as “age,” in other places as “world” and in other places as “forever.”

 The words “aion” and “aionios” are time words.
 “Aion” is a noun that means a period of time.
 “Aionios” is an adjective that is derived from “aion.”
 Many words are used to describe hell such as “fire,” “smoke” and “torment.”
 There is no relief from pain in hell.
-Mark 9:48 says “their worm dieth not” which refers to the fact that their souls do not die during the age lasting hell and this verse also says that “the fire is not quenched” so they can’t put out the fire to stop the pain during the time period in which they are in hell.
+The Bible in Mark 9:48 says “their worm dieth not” which refers to the fact that their souls do not die during the age lasting hell.
+Mark 9:48 also says that “the fire is not quenched” so they can’t put out the fire to stop the pain during the time period in which they are in hell.
 Ordinary fire will burn a person’s body and kill him within minutes.
 The pain of the fire of hell is age lasting.
 That’s a long time.
 “Fire,” “torment,” and “worm” are not time words.
 The words that specifically describe the time duration of hell are “aion” and “aionios” which mean “age” and “age lasting.”

 Jeremiah 7:20 and 17:27 warned Jerusalem that the wrath of God would come upon it as fire that would “not be quenched.”
 That period of unquenched fire lasted 70 years.
-The fire was the wrath poured out on Jerusalem during the 70 year captivity by the Babylonians.
+The fire was the wrath poured out on Jerusalem during the 70 year captivity after Israel was conquered by the Babylonians.
 Seventy years is not eternity.
 The fire was not quenched for a time period of limited duration.
 My point is that the phrase, “the fire is not quenched” (Mk.
-9:48), does not mean endless time.
+9:48), does not mean the fire continues to burn for endless time.